Hunger strike: British and American suffragettes

 Clipping from World Magazine, September 6, 1914.

-In the early 20th century suffragettes frequently endured hunger strikes in British prisons.
+In the early 20th century, suffragettes frequently endured hunger strikes in British prisons.
 Marion Dunlop was the first in 1909.
 She was released, as the authorities did not want her to become a martyr.
 Other suffragettes in prison also undertook hunger strikes.
 The prison authorities subjected them to force-feeding, which the suffragettes categorized as a form of torture.
 Emmeline Pankhurst's sister Mary Clarke died shortly after being force-fed in prison, and others including Lady Constance Bulwer-Lytton are believed to have had serious health problems caused by force feeding, dying of a heart attack not long after.
 William Ball, a working class supporter of women's suffrage, was the subject of a pamphlet Torture in an English Prison not only due to the effects of force-feeding, but a cruel separation from family contact and mental health deterioration, secret transfer to a lunatic asylum and needed lifelong mental institutional care.
 In December 1912, a Scottish prison put four suffragettes in the 'political prisoner' category rather than 'criminal' second division, but staff at Craiginches Prison, Aberdeen still subjected them to force-feeding when they went on hunger strike.

-In 1913 the Prisoners (Temporary Discharge for Ill Health) Act 1913 (nicknamed the "Cat and Mouse Act") changed policy.
+In 1913, the Prisoners (Temporary Discharge for Ill Health) Act 1913 (nicknamed the "Cat and Mouse Act") changed policy.
 Hunger strikes were tolerated but prisoners were released when they became sick.
 When they had recovered, the suffragettes were taken back to prison to finish their sentences.
 About 100 women received medals for hunger striking or enduring force-feeding.

-Like their British counterparts, American suffragettes also used this method of political protest.
-A few years before the passage of the Nineteenth Amendment to the United States Constitution, a group of American suffragettes led by Alice Paul engaged in a hunger strike and endured forced feedings while incarcerated at the Occoquan Workhouse in Virginia.
+Like their British counterparts, American suffragists also used this method of political protest.
+A few years before the passage of the Nineteenth Amendment to the United States Constitution, a group of American suffragists led by Alice Paul engaged in a hunger strike and endured forced feedings while incarcerated at the Occoquan Workhouse in Virginia.